pylvain/GammaPlayer/README.md

 # GammaPlayer
-An aborted audiobook player project
+An aborted journey to create an audiobook player.
+May this code be useful.